data-exp-lab/conference-submissions/2020-07-15-scipy-yt_tutorial/yt-tutorial.md

 Supercomputing Applications.
 He a core contributor of yt and helps to maintain the infrastructure around the project, including the project's CI, the project website, and the yt-hub.
-Kacper's knowledge of yt infrastructure will be integral in diaagnosing user issues throughout the workshop.
+Kacper's knowledge of yt infrastructure will be integral in diagnosing user issues throughout the workshop.

 Madicken Munk is a postdoc at the National Center for Supercomputing Applications and serves on the steering committee for the yt project.
 She has